SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 Here, you'll delve into the technical aspects of integrating Immutable Passport into your application.
 This involves installing the required dependencies and initializing the Passport client.
 You'll gain a clear understanding of how to set up the client for secure authentication and authorization.

+-> Now Navigate to lib directory and make a file name immutable.js if it is already then paste below code into it.

 ```javascript
 import { config, passport } from "@imtbl/sdk";
 import { ethers } from "ethers";